Improved Graph Clustering: Technical Lemmas

 In this section, we record two technical lemmas that are needed in the proofs of our theoretical results.
 The first lemma is a standard bound on the spectral norm of a random symmetric matrix. \begin{lem} Suppose $ Y $ is a symmetric $ n\times n $ matrix, where $Y_{ij}$, $1\le i,j\le n$ are independent random variables, each of which has mean $0$ and variance at most $\sigma^{2}$ and is bounded in absolute value by $B$.
 If $\sigma\ge c_1\frac{B\log^{2}n}{\sqrt{n}}$ for some absolute constant $ c_1>0 $, then with probability at least $1-n^{-10}$,

-\end{lem} \begin{proof} Except for $ Y $ being symmetric, the proof is the same as that of Theorem~3.1 in~\cite{achlioptas2007fast}. \end{proof} The second lemma is the standard Bernstein inequality for the sum of independent random variables. \begin{lem} (\cite{vershynin2010nonasym}, Proposition 5.16) $Let$ $Y_{1},\ldots,Y_{N}$ be independent random variables, each of which is bounded in absolute value by $B$ a.s. and has variance bounded by $\sigma^{2}$.
-There exist universal positive constants $c_{0}$, $c_{1}$, $c_{2}$ independent of $\sigma$, $B$, $N$ and $n$ such that if $\sigma\ge B\sqrt{\frac{\log n}{N}}$, then we have
+\end{lem} \begin{proof} Except for $ Y $ being symmetric, the proof is the same as that of Theorem~3.1 in~\cite{achlioptas2007fast}. \end{proof} The second lemma is a restatement of the standard Bernstein inequality for the sum of independent random variables. \begin{lem} $Let$ $Y_{1},\ldots,Y_{N}$ be independent random variables, each of which is bounded in absolute value by $B$ a.s. and has variance bounded by $\sigma^{2}$.
+For any constant $ c_1>0$, there exists a constant $c_{0}>0$ independent of $\sigma$, $B$, $N$ and $n$ such that for any $ n\ge 1 $, if $\sigma\ge B\sqrt{\frac{\log n}{N}}$, then we have

-with probability at least $1-c_{1}n^{-c_{2}}$. \end{lem}
+with probability at least $1-2n^{-c_{1}}$. \end{lem}